 Mathieu and the team at B2BQuotes are doing a great job of connecting advertisers with pre-qualified agencies saving them both time and money.
 Keep it up guys! - September 2017

-What is Google AdWords?
+What is Google Ads (Google AdWords)?
 How Does it Work?

-But what is Google AdWords, and how does it work exactly?
+But what is Google Ads (Google AdWords), and how does it work exactly?
 Certain marketing tools may be difficult to understand initially, but some will immediately offer beneficial results.
 So, if you’re curious about how to give your business some visibility, read on to find out!

 Search engine advertising